Tech

 Business Continuity

 In case of a company restructuring, attrition, or if key people leave the team, the entire test automation infrastructure can be jeopardized.
-We all know that documentation in internal projects is usually non-existing and that knowledge transfer is difficult (to say the least).
+We all know that documentation in internal projects is usually non-existing and that knowledge transfer is difficult (to say the least!)

-When buying a commercially supported solution like SBOX, there are clear SLAs in place and you always opt for 24/7 support - so even if your company changes priorities and shuffles resources, your testing grid will always be out of harm’s way.
+When buying a commercially supported solution like SBOX, there are clear SLAs in place and you always opt for 24/7 support - so even if your company changes priorities and shuffles resources, your enterprise testing grid will always be out of harm’s way.

 Skills and Talent